ricekot/ricekot.github.io/about.md

 # Hi there.

 My name is Akshath Kothari.
-I'm currently a sophomore at BITS, Pilani, pursuing a dual degree program in Mathematics and Mechanical Engineering.
+I'm currently a sophomore at BITS, Pilani, pursuing dual degrees in Mathematics and Mechanical Engineering.

 I'm deeply passionate about music.
 I mostly make covers of my favourite songs but I try to produce something original occasionally.
 I upload my (bad) covers to my [Youtube channel][youtube-link] and my original music to my [Soundcloud page][soundcloud-link].